 The HealthSmart sexual health units at middle and high school are intended to achieve the Healthy Behaviors Outcomes for Sexual Health outlined in the CDC's HECAT.

-Each grade span offers two sexual health units, one that covers personal and reproductive health and focuses on concepts and skills that support students in using abstinence to protect their sexual health and avoid unplanned pregnancy, HIV and other STDs, and another that provides instruction about sexual responsibility, HIV, other STDs, testing and the use of condoms and other forms of contraception.
+Each grade span offers two sexual health units, one that covers personal and reproductive health and focuses on concepts and skills that support students in using abstinence to protect their sexual health and avoid unplanned pregnancy, HIV and other STIs, and another that provides instruction about sexual responsibility, HIV, other STIs, testing and the use of condoms and other forms of contraception.

 The ultimate goal of the HealthSmart program is to promote the healthy growth and development of youth and give them the knowledge and skills to make healthy choices and establish life-long healthy behaviors.